linkarzu/linkarzu.github.io/_tabs/about.md

 the same day, so it’s all organic and unplanned.
 The only exception is the long form interviews, which are scheduled in advance.

 Each ad is recorded by me.
-No templates, no voice-overs, just a short and personal mention with supporting video or images that blend naturally into the content.
+You can provide the script and supporting video or images.
+I'll make it blend naturally into my content.

 ---